 Open walk-in advising is available during the first three days of the autumn and spring semesterss.
 "Quick question" advising may be available on a walk-in basis during other times of the academic year depending on staffing availability.

-Transfer students may be advised only after their credits have first been evaluated and equated by UC's Transfer Credit Evaluation Center and after they have fully reviewed the online Transfer Orientation Module.
 A letter of invitation is sent from McMicken College to new transfer students with instructions and information about the student's assigned college advisor.
 Transfer students should request a one-hour new transfer student appointment.

 Exploratory students are assigned to a professional advisor who is uniquely skilled to help students navigate the admission and program requirements for all undergraduate majors offered at UC.
 Students are strongly encouraged to actively explore majors and try to reach a decision within their first academic year, if possible.
 The following exploratory students are required to attend a mandatory advising session prior to registration each academic semester: